This is the multi-page printable view of this section. Click here to print.

 4.1 - Logging to the AWS Instance using the SSH Client

-After installing the Protegrity Appliance on AWS, you must log in to the AWS instance using the SSH Client.
+After installing the ESA on AWS, you must log in to the AWS instance using the SSH Client.

 To login to the AWS instance using the SSH Client: